 There are four levels of hospice care, defined by Medicare, which are paid for by Medicare, Medicaid, and most other insurance plans.
 They allow Hospice of West Alabama (HOWA) to keep the patient in the setting that best meets the needs of the patient.
 Some or all of these care options may be used during a patient’s hospice care.

-The HOWA staff determines what levels of care are needed, and all types of care must be approved by the hospice and their physician before the patient may use them.
+The HOWA staff determines which level of care is needed, and all types of care must be approved by the hospice and their physician before the patient may use them.
 Not all patients use all levels of care, yet all are available if they are needed.

 The patient continues to live at home (single family residence, nursing home, assisted living facility, or wherever the patient calls home) and receive hospice services there.
 The family and patient are able to handle the needs and care of the patient with assistance from the hospice team.